ExpresslyCompetitions/ExpresslyCompetitions.github.io/_club_nme_campaigns/competitions/desert-sessions-11-12-album.markdown

   \ Azar, Matt Sweeney, David Catching, comedian Matt Berry, Töôrnst Hülpft and newcomer\
   \ Libby Grace.</p>\n<p>We are giving away a copy of this brand new album to one\
   \ lucky NME AAA member to win.
 Click below and it could be yours!</p>\n"
-hero-header: "Win Josh Homme 'Desert Sessions Vol. 11/12' CD!"
+hero-header: "Win 'Desert Sessions Vol. 11/12' CD!"
 terms-confirmation: "N/A"
 banner-img: "https://assets.expresslyapp.com/asset-6f231503-377e-4f39-84b8-08d82a6bd08d.jpg"
 logo-left-href: "aaa.nme.com"